Strain Driven Anomalous Anisotropic Enhancement in the Thermoelectric Performance of monolayer MoS$_{2}$: Results and Discussion

-Furthermore, the high thermal conductivity of ML-MoS$_2$ results from the low average atomic mass and the strong in-plane covalent bonding between the Mo and the S atoms.
-Strong interatomic bonding and low average atomic mass results in large Debye temperature ($\theta_{\text{D}}$) and higher sound velocity which in turn results in large lattice thermal conductivity.
+Furthermore, the high $\kappa_\text{L}$ of pristine ML-MoS$_2$ results from the low average atomic mass and the strong in-plane covalent bonding between the Mo and the S atoms.
+Strong interatomic bonding and low average atomic mass results in larger Debye temperature ($\theta_{\text{D}}$) and higher sound velocity, which in turn results in higher lattice thermal conductivity.
+The modal group velocity ($\text{v}_{\lambda}$) near the zone centre ($\Gamma$) and the Debye temperature ($\theta_\text{D}$) at the zone boundary of the acoustic phonon modes are listed in Table \ref{tab:Table 3}, which are in good agreement with previous reports \cite{peng2016thermal}.
+It can be seen that both the v$_\lambda$ and the $\theta_{\text{D}}$ decrease with the application of strain and thus, result in the lowering of the $\kappa_\text{L}$ according to Slack's expression \cite{slack1973nonmetallic}.
+With tensile strain, the orbital overlap of the Mo and S atoms decreases and therefore, the interatomic bond becomes weaker.
+Thus, the Debye temperature decreases with increasing tensile strain.
+The reduction in $\theta_{\text{D}}$ is higher when the strain is applied along the zigzag direction (see Table \ref{tab:Table 2}) and thereby results in a greater reduction of $\kappa_\text{L}$ compared to that of the armchair direction.
+The strain-induced changes in the acoustic $\text{v}_{\lambda}$ are not significant and are mostly shadowed by the large changes in the $\tau_{\lambda}$.
 Also, the anharmonicity or the Gr$\ddot{\text{u}}$neisen parameter of a material controls the ability of heat transportation through the crystal lattice.
-The modal group velocity at the zone centre and the Debye temperature at the zone boundary of the acoustic modes are listed in \ref{tab:Table 2}.
-The acoustic Debye temperatures of single-layer MoS$_2$ are in agreement with previous reports \cite{peng2016thermal}.
-It can be seen that both the group velocity (v$_\lambda$) and the Debye temperature ($\theta_{\text{D}}$) decreases with the application of strain and thus, results in the lowering of the thermal conductivity according to Slack's expression \cite{slack1973nonmetallic}.
-With tensile strain the orbital overlap of the Mo and S atoms decreases and therefore, the interatomic bond becomes weaker.
-Thus, the Debye temperature decreases with increasing tensile strain.
-The reduction in $\theta_{\text{D}}$ is higher when the strain is applied along the zigzag direction, as can be seen from \ref{tab:Table 2}.
-Therefore, strains along the zigzag direction results in greater reduction in thermal conductivity compared to that of the armchair direction.
-The strain-induced changes in the acoustic group velocity are not significant and are mostly shadowed by the large changes in the relaxation time.
-Also, the modal Gr$\ddot{\text{u}}$neisen parameter of ML-MoS$_2$ is calculated in order to understand the degree of anharmonicity of the material.
-No significant change in the Gr$\ddot{\text{u}}$neisen parameter is observed in the strained cases compared to the unstrained values.
-Thus, the anisotropic reduction in the thermal conductivity is primarily due to the anisotropic changes in the bond parameters and in the resulting Debye temperature under the application of strain.
+The modal Gr$\ddot{\text{u}}$neisen parameter of ML-MoS$_2$ is calculated in order to understand the degree of anharmonicity of the material.
+No significant change in the Gr$\ddot{\text{u}}$neisen parameter is observed in the strained cases compared to the unstrained values (see supplementary sec.
+C Fig. S13).
+Thus, the strain-induced anisotropic reduction in $\kappa_\text{L}$ is primarily due to the anisotropic changes in the bond parameters and the resulting $\theta_{\text{D}}$ of the acoustic phonon modes.